How should you use hashtags - or not - on social media?

 Using hashtags on Instagram

 Like Twitter, hashtags are also popular on Instagram, drawing people towards photo content rather than engaging them in a discussion.
+Unlike Twitter, where one or two hashtags is probably all you want to use, Instagram lets you add up to 30 hashtags (10 in Stories) and it’s highly encouraged you do so, so as to maximise who sees your content.
 Why else might you want to use them?

 To get on the feed